secureailabs/Engineering/Milestone3/orchestrator_scripts/KPMG/README.md

 ### The Data: NGO Federation Customer Churn

-The datasets used to train our model were provided by a federation set of two NGOs who will be referred to as SCL and GFR.
-These datasets are composed of a set of three tables which are preprocessed into a time series format where each instance represents whether a customer has churned or not at a given date.
+The datasets used to train our model were provided by a federation of two NGOs who are referred to as SCL and GFR.
+These datasets are composed of three tables which are preprocessed into a time series format where each instance represents whether a customer has churned.
 Instances are indexed by the unique customer GUID and the data at which this instance is measuring.

 The target of our prediction is a binary class indicating whether a customer has churned in the last three months.
 The target class is extremely imbalanced with 78 negative instances to every 1 positive instance in the GFR dataset and 61 to 1 in the case of SCL.
 There are around 80 features to the data.
 By ethical and legal requirement, specifics of the dataset remain unknown to the researchers.